apache/carbondata/docs/ddl-of-carbondata.md

   This function allows user to create external table by specifying location.
   ```
   CREATE EXTERNAL TABLE [IF NOT EXISTS] [db_name.]table_name
-  STORED AS carbondata LOCATION ‘$FilesPath’
+  STORED AS carbondata LOCATION '$FilesPath'
   ```

 ### Create external table on managed table data location.